jlleongarcia/jlleongarcia/content/blog/dev-web-staticcms.md

 * https://keystatic.com/docs/installation-astro

 The text you've quoted indicates that the guide for adding Keystatic to an Astro project assumes you're using Server-Side Rendering (SSR) mode, specifically with the `output: 'hybrid'` or `output: 'server'` configuration options in your Astro project.

 This implies that the guide *doesn't* directly address how to use Keystatic with Static Site Generation (SSG) mode.

-Here's a breakdown of why this distinction is important and what it likely means:
+{{< details title="SSR vs SSG? 📌" closed="true" >}}

 * **SSR (Server-Side Rendering):**  In SSR, your Astro components are rendered on the server when a user requests a page.
 This means the server generates the HTML and sends it to the client (the user's browser).
 Keystatic, as a content management system (CMS), likely needs a server-side component to interact with its data and serve it to your Astro components.
 The server can dynamically fetch content from Keystatic and incorporate it into the page before sending it to the user.